This post may contain affiliate links which won’t change your price but will share some commission.

 Instant Pot Broccoli Recipe Price Breakdown

 This recipe costs $2.02 to make (with broccoli costing $2 per pound), or $.25 per serving.
-This Instant Pot broccoli is such a quick, easy side dish for a busy night!
+This Instant Pot broccoli is such a quick, easy side dish, and it has the perfect texture every time!

 Note: This recipe was originally published in 2019, and it was updated in 2022.